Shamdan17/Bricking_Bad/operation-contracts/build-a-map/save-map.md

 **Preconditions:** The user is on the building mode screen
 **Postconditions:**
 * map.name becomes mapName
-* The game created the map
+* The map is created